doitintl/banias/backend/README.md

 ## Schemas
 BigQuery allows you to specify a table's schema when you load data into a table, and when you create an empty table.
 When you specify a table schema, you must supply each column's name and data type.
 You may optionally supply a column's description and mode.
 You can find more information about schema and schema creation [here](https://cloud.google.com/bigquery/docs/schemas).
-Banias utilize the standard schemas used by Google's BigQuery.
+Banias utilize the standard schema format used by Google's BigQuery.
 You can find sample schemas can be found under the test folder.

 ### Schemas Guidelines
 * Once the pipeline is started, it will look for the schemas to work on in the SCHEMAS_BUCKET.